Efenstor/qtr_cleanup/README.md

 # qtr_cleanup
 ### Qtractor project directory clean-up utility

-It is a small Python utility for removing all MIDI, wave, peak and curve files that are unreferred in a Qtractor project file from its directory, as far as this functionality is currently missing in the Qtractor itself.
+It is a small Python utility that deletes all MIDI, wave, peak and curve files unreferred in a Qtractor project file from its directory, as far as this functionality is currently missing in the Qtractor itself.

 ### Usage
 **[python] folder_cleanup.py \<FILENAME\>**